benstraw/benstrawbridge.com/content/posts/code/pines-image-gallery-with-hugo.md

 Thats it for now.
 In the future I will make more adjustments to this code to add captions, and suit my needs as the website progresses.

 If you like it, try it out in my theme for Hugo - the [Ryder Theme](https://github.com/arts-link/ryder).

+## TODO

+- make images directly linkable
+- use hugo to optimize images for responsive formats
+- add captions